slaeryan/slaeryan.github.io/posts/midnighttrain.md

 That was the birth of the **MIDNIGHTTRAIN** framework.
 Over the next two days, I spent time coding it and then a couple of days more for cleaning up and writing this post.

-## Of NVRAM variables, Print Monitors, Execution Guardrails with DPAPI, Token Stealing, Thread Hijacking etc. oh my my!
+## Of NVRAM variables, Print Monitors, Execution Guardrails with DPAPI, Thread Hijacking etc. oh my my!
 For the uninitiated readers, don't be scared of these buzzwords for I can guarantee you that this is absolutely nothing to be scared of and I shall attempt to explain each of these individual components(and the motivation behind it) one by one.

 But first, let's go through these basic concepts.